anandiiitbh/DashCam-Backend/README.md

 ## My Reason to go with `node.js`
 - worked with Django and Node.js as well, But more familiar with Node.js.
-- Infuture can develope Cross-Platform Apps With Node.
+- Infuture can develope Cross-Platform Apps With Node.js.
-- Node.
-Js Supports Microservices.

 >Requirements: `node.js` recents and `npm`